EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Existence of EFX on Bipartite Multi-Graphs for Monotone Valuations

 \subsection{Allocating the Remaining Items}

-For a given bipartite multi-graph, we execute Algorithms~\ref{alg:greedy}, \ref{alg:prop-4}, and \ref{alg:safe-set} (in that order) and reach a desired partial $\efx$ orientation $X$ that satisfies properties (1)-(5).
+For a given bipartite multi-graph, we execute Algorithms~\ref{alg:greedy}, \ref{alg:prop-4}, \ref{alg:non-envied-unalloc}, and \ref{alg:safe-set-monotone} (in that order) and reach a desired partial $\efx$ orientation $X$ that satisfies properties (1)-(6).
 What is remaining is to now make $X$ complete by assigning the unallocated items while maintaining $\efx$ guarantees.
-We will show that the five properties of $X$ make it easy to do the above.
+We will show that the six properties of $X$ make it easy to do so.
+By Claim \ref{claim:unallocated_edges}, we know that the only unallocated edges in $X$ are the set $A_i(X)$ for some envied vertex $i \in [n]$.
+Let $j \in [n]$ be the agent who envies $i$.
+We will allocate $A_i(X)$ to agent $j$.
+The procedure is formalized in Algorithm \ref{alg:final}.
+We will prove that this algorithm outputs an $\efx$ allocation.

-By Claim \ref{claim:unallocated_edges}, we know that the only unallocated edges in $X$ are between two vertices $i$ and $j$ where $i$ is envied, and $j$ is non-envied.
-We call the unallocated set of items between $i$ and $j$ as $C$.
-We allocate $C$ to an agent $k$ that envies $i$.
-Note the $k \neq j$, since otherwise, $j$ envies $i$, and hence, $i$ would have received something from $E(i,j)$, which is a contradiction.